jMaxR/nomad/README.txt

          To enable *Java* interface building (with Swig): cmake -DBUILD_INTERFACE_JAVA=ON -S . -B build/release

+              !
+Building requires to have the JDK (obviously) and SWIG (https://www.swig.org/).

+              !
+On *Linux*, the environment variable JAVA_HOME must be properly set.

 cmake --build build/release --config Release (for *Windows*) or